daniel-ackermann/nodeSwitch/README.md

-GET /reset                  // call this to restart the system GET /update                 // here you can upload new *.bin files to update the system GET /ntpGetTime             // call this will update the time of the system, but it should update it self (every 10 Min) GET /showFont               // this endpoint displays all available Chars of the loaded font GET /wakeup                 // call this to wake the system up from sleeping GET /index.css              // serves the Stylesheet for the webpages
+GET /reset                  // call this to restart the system GET /update                 // here you can upload new *.bin files to update the system GET /ntpGetTime             // call this will update the time of the system, but it should update it self (every 10 Min) GET /showFont/5             // this endpoint displays all available Chars of the loaded font, the number stands for the shown up time
+GET /wakeup                 // call this to wake the system up from sleeping GET /index.css              // serves the Stylesheet for the webpages
 ```